Key Takeaways

 ./llama-cli -m model.gguf -p "Your prompt"

-Text starts generating.
-Compare that on-ramp friction to the alternatives:
+Text starts generating in seconds.
+Compare that to what the alternatives ask of you:

 - vLLM: Python 3.8+, PyTorch with a matching CUDA version, pip install with pinned dependency chains, NVIDIA-specific configuration.